gabriela-framework/gabriela/docs/README.md

 a *module* scope dependency in *declaringModule* would have no effect since it would not be used anywhere.

 It is also important to note that if we had created another plugin, a new instance of *pluginService* would be created and would not be the same reference as in other plugins.
-Keep that in mind when created services that are shared within a plugin.
+Keep that in mind when creating services that are shared within a plugin.
 If you need to create a service that is shared only between certain plugins, use **shared** scope.
 We will talk about shared scope shortly.